Cucumber-Diseases/cucumber-diseases.github.io/docs/exercise/ex-010-hardcoded-parameters.md

 ## Purpose
 * Learn to identify the `Hardcoded Parameters` smell.
-* Understand which complications arise from having empty step definitions and how to spot them.
+* Understand how hardcoded parameters are introducing duplication and decreasing flexibility in your code.

 ## Your Task
-Within the `Customer.feature` file there is a `When` and `Then` step a hardcoded parameter.
+Within the `Customer.feature` file there is a `When` and `Then` step witn a hardcoded parameter.
 Find at least one such step definition and implement the correct assertion.

 ## Solution

 === "Hints"
     ??? tip "Hint A"
         * You are looking for steps with hardcoded paramters in the business calls.
+        * A hardcoded parameter is expressed in the Gherkin expression.
         * Hardcoded paramters can be of any type.
-In our exercise you neeed to find two strings
+In our exercise you neeed to find two strings.

     ??? tip "Hint B"
         * The relevant step is `When the customer Sabine Mustermann is searched` and `Then the customer Sabine Mustermann can be found`.